-- •Leather, heavy cotton, or company issued work gloves. - •Other PPE that may be required for the working conditions. - Minimum PPE must be worn when operating an UTV including: - Hard hat - \circ $\,$ Safety glasses with side shields or side impact protection - Safety toe shoes/boots (steel/composite toe or approved toe caps)
+- PPE must be worn when operating an ATV including: - o A DOT, Snell, CSA or ANSI approved helmet with face shield and/or impact resistant goggles. - Long sleeved shirt and long pants. - Leather, heavy cotton, or company issued work gloves. - Other PPE that may be required for the working conditions. - Minimum PPE must be worn when operating an UTV including: - Hard hat - Safety glasses with side shields or side impact protection - Safety toe shoes/boots (steel/composite toe or approved toe caps)

-41.3.2 All Contractors operating ATVs and/or UTV's must complete a safe operations training course.
+41.4.2 All Contractors operating ATVs and/or UTV's must complete a safe operations training course.

-41.4 CONTRACTOR TRANSPORTATION DRIVERS
+41.5 CONTRACTOR TRANSPORTATION DRIVERS

-41.4.1 Contractor transportation drivers associated with any construction project entering a Company premises must either be escorted by a KM Representative, a designated contractor representative or receive an appropriate safety orientation.
-CSM-009 (US/Canada), CSM-003 or site/project specific form can be used for documentation of any orientation.

-41.4.2 A "Driver" is defined as: Any Contractor who will be operating a vehicle including loading or unloading of a vehicle/trailer at the job site without performing additional work.
-(This does not include delivery services such as UPS or FEDEX).

-41.4.3 In the US, drivers are required to obtain and hold a CDL for the proper vehicle class being operated.

-41.4.4 Any violations of Company Policy, posted signs, or the law while operating a motor vehicle may result in immediate dismissal of the Driver or the Contractor from a Company project.
-Examples of issues resulting in immediate dismissal from a Company project include:

-- Being under the influence of alcohol or controlled substance. - Leaving the scene of an accident Speeding Driving recklessly. - In the US, driving a CMV without a CDL in the driver's possession. - Not completing required inspections as outlined. - Not maintaining equipment to recognized standards.
+- 41.5.1 Contractor transportation drivers associated with any construction project entering a Company premises must either be escorted by a KM Representative, a designated contractor representative or receive an appropriate safety orientation.
+CSM-009 (US/Canada), CSM-003 or site/project specific form can be used for documentation of any orientation. - 41.5.2 A "Driver" is defined as: Any Contractor who will be operating a vehicle including loading or unloading of a vehicle/trailer at the job site without performing additional work.
+(This does not include delivery services such as UPS or FEDEX). - 41.5.3 In the US, drivers are required to obtain and hold a CDL for the proper vehicle class being operated. - 41.5.4 Any violations of Company Policy, posted signs, or the law while operating a motor vehicle may result in immediate dismissal of the Driver or the Contractor from a Company project.
+Examples of issues resulting in immediate dismissal from a Company project include: - Being under the influence of alcohol or controlled substance. - Leaving the scene of an accident Speeding Driving recklessly. - In the US, driving a CMV without a CDL in the driver's possession. - Not completing required inspections as outlined. - Not maintaining equipment to recognized standards.
 (NOTE: At any time a Company Representative can question the quality of the equipment being used on the project.
 If the equipment is deemed unsafe, it may by tagged out of service and not allowed to operate on the project).

-41.5 Steep Slope Descent Plan and Vehicle Winching
+41.6 Steep Slope Descent Plan and Vehicle Winching

-41.5.1 A Safety Plan must be provided to give direction and instruction for the winching of vehicles both up and down steep slopes.
+41.6.1 A Safety Plan must be provided to give direction and instruction for the winching of vehicles both up and down steep slopes.
 (Steep Slopes are classified as 12% or greater in grade.)
 These slopes will be identified prior to actual work beginning.